-This easy panko baked cod is a tasty combination of tender cod fillets breaded with buttery Panko breadcrumbs, Parmesan, and lemon zest!
-They're incredibly quick, wonderfully tasty, and a versatile part of easy weeknight family meals!
+This easy panko-baked cod is a tasty combination of tender cod fillets breaded with buttery Panko breadcrumbs, Parmesan, and lemon zest!
+It's an incredibly quick, wonderfully delicious, and versatile part of easy weeknight family meals!

 Panko baked cod is a perfect dinner for when you want something light and tasty!
-This recipe adds a spicy twist with a bit of Cajun seasoning under the crunchy Parmesan panko crust.
+This recipe adds a spicy twist with some Cajun seasoning under the crunchy Parmesan panko crust.
 If you like a little sizzle in your meals, this is for you!

-With such mild-tasting fish and fantastically delicious breading, it’s a great meal for the whole family, including those who are hesitant about fish.
+With such mild-tasting fish and fantastically delicious breading, it’s an excellent meal for the whole family, including those hesitant about fish.

-Great Texture!
-Between the super crunchy outside and the tender, flaky inside this is a dynamite texture combination!
+- Great Texture!
+This dynamite texture combines the super crunchy outside and the tender, flaky inside!

-Most of these are pantry staples, but you’ll likely need to take a trip to the local seafood market for cod.
-You also may want to mix your own Cajun seasoning; it’s well worth it and really makes this dish special.
+Most of these are pantry staples, but you’ll likely need to visit the local seafood market for cod.
+You also may want to mix your own Cajun seasoning; it’s well worth it and makes this dish special.

 - Cod - Look for something in roughly 5-ounce portions.
 You can substitute another mild-tasting white fish (orange roughy, pollock, walleye, etc.) for the cod.
 Adjust the cooking time accordingly, depending on the thickness of your fillets.

-- Cajun Seasoning - My recipe contains garlic and onion powder, oregano, thyme, crushed red pepper flakes, etc. and goes great with any type of meat or seafood.
+- Cajun Seasoning - My recipe contains garlic and onion powder, oregano, thyme, crushed red pepper flakes, etc., and goes great with any meat or seafood.

 - Salt - Any salt will work; use whatever you have on hand.